Mangala-Manmatharaja/VulnHub/README.md

 <img src="https://octodex.github.com/images/grim-repo.jpg" alt="Octocat" width="210" height="225">

 *A curated list of intentionally vulnerable applications and systems for penetration testing practice.
-Ideal for both beginners and professionals to enhance their securi.*
+Ideal for both beginners and professionals to enhance their securit.*

 ## Contents